CDSP-SCPO/site-DIME-SHS/content/instruments/elipss.en.md

 # Operation
 Submitted in response to calls for proposals, the surveys to be distributed to the ELIPSS panel are selected by the DIME Quanti Scientific and Technical Committee.
 The ELIPSS team then supports the research teams in the design of the questionnaire and manages the different stages of survey production: scheduling the questionnaire, testing, data collection via the ELIPSS application, field monitoring and reminders, and finally providing the project’s initiators with an exploitable data file.

-After a maximum of one year’s exclusive access to the data for the teams that coproduce an ELIPSS survey, the data are added to [the CDSP catalogue](https://cdsp.sciences-po.fr/fr/ressources-en-ligne/?0=subject__libel-ELIPSS) and made available to the whole scientific community.
+After a maximum of one year’s exclusive access to the data for the teams that coproduce an ELIPSS survey, the data were added to [the CDSP catalogue](https://cdsp.sciences-po.fr/fr/ressources-en-ligne/?0=subject__libel-ELIPSS) and were made available to the whole scientific community.

+{{< sidebar >}}
+ELIPSS STC's Members :</br>
+Rémy Caveng, Joanie Cayouette-Remblière, François Denord, Céline Goffette, Anne Jadot (présidente), Dominique Joye, Cécile Lefèvre, Muriel Letrait, Pierre Mercklé, Gaël de Peretti, Élise Tenret, Loup Wolff, Sonja Zmerli.</br></br>
+Also contributed to STC :</br>
+François Beck, Michel Bozon, Bernard Denni, Julien Duval, Guy Michelat, Isabelle Récotillet et Karine van der Straeten.
+{{< /sidebar >}}

 # Contributions
-By giving multiple teams the means to conduct a survey, ELIPSS is able to collect an impressive variety of detailed data, which cast light on the most recent changes in social conditions, practices and attitudes in France in a very large number of spheres.
+By giving multiple teams the means to conduct a survey, ELIPSS was able to collect an impressive variety of detailed data, which cast light on the most recent changes in social conditions, practices and attitudes in France in a very large number of spheres.

 The richness of these data makes it possible to undertake in-depth analyses of the dynamics running through French society, both because of the very large quantities of individual data collected on the practices, habits and attitudes of the panellists, and because of the longitudinal dimension of some of the surveys, whose questions are repeated several times at regular intervals in order to identify changes in behaviours and opinions at the most granular level.